tpritc/verboten_keys/README.md

 ## Configuration

 Every application has its own security needs, and Verboten Keys is designed to be configurable, so you can get it just so.
-To configure Verboten Keys, simply call its `configure` method, which takes a block and yields the current configuration:
+To configure Verboten Keys, simply call its `configure` method, which yields a block with the current configuration:

 ```ruby
 VerbotenKeys.configure do |config|